PHP-Alchemist/Regulator/README.md

 But that doesn't sound too fun, does it?

-Things you can do with your Ruler
+Things you can do with your Regulator
 ---------------------------------

 ### Compare things